-During that year in the hospital I had to fight for my life.
+I had to fight for my life.
 Many of my friends around me in the hospital died.
 One day they would be playing with me and the next day they were dead.
 I had to learn to fight through physical pain.
 Due to the chemotherapy and medicine of the 80s I had sores in all orifices from my ears and mouth and nose to urinary tract and I had to learn to fight to eat and swallow, drink, blow my nose, even urinate in pain.
 When I got my first leg and began learning to walk I had to fight through that.
-I remember the doctor coming into the room and explaining that as high up as I was amputated I would most likely never walk and I remember laughing inside and saying, “well he doesn’t know me very well!” because I had this spirit to fight through.
-Boredom, being a highly active four year old contained to a bed and playroom was a battle I was forced to fight through as well.
+I remember the doctor coming into the room and explaining that as high up as I was amputated I would most likely never walk and I remember laughing inside and saying, “well he doesn’t know me very well!” because I had this spirit to fight through ingrained in me permanently.
+Boredom, being a highly active four year old contained to a bed and playroom was yet another battle, and I had to watch my parents struggle and battle through every detail of my care as well.

 The spectacles of life to me were colored in the taints of battles to win or lose.
 What else did I know or have to reference to at only four years of age?
 This “life is a battle” mentality really was good during this time because the situation called for it and it helped me to survive.
-The problems came when the situation was over I was still viewing life as a battle and seeing battles where there were none.
+The problems came when the situation was over.
+No longer was everything in life a survival crisis yet I was seeing battles where there were none.

 When I was 21 I started working full-time job in Nottingham, PA and moved into my very own apartment.
 I was so excited and was hoping that I could become a true woman of God in this new and fresh place.
-As time went on though, I realized my battles were following me and were not so easily put off as moving made it appear.
+As time went on though, I realized my battles were following me and were not so easily put off as moving away.

 I was so lonely and so alone in a new place with hardly any friends.
 There were two situations as well that drove me away from God.
 The first was a pastor that I looked up to that ended up falling into immorality and disgraced; the second was a situation where someone I was close to was shunned.
 In my heart I knew a loving God wouldn’t treat others that way and it made me angry and question a lot of what I believed and had been taught.
-Turning from God on top of feeling alone I so desperately sought friendships.
-Of course, that was a point when I feel sunk into a dark pit and joined others that were struggling just the same.
-I started hanging out with coworkers and that involved a lot of drinking, drugs, and late nights.
+Turning from my intimacy with God to a distant touch-and-go relationship with him, on top of feeling alone sent me looking in the wrong places for friends.
+I started hanging out with people that involved a lot of drinking, drugs, and late nights.

 One particular night during this time I remember crying out to God as a last resort about my loneliness.
-As usual, God was right there no matter how badly I treated him or turned from Him.
+As usual, God was right there no matter how far I kept from him.
 See there was a guy I worked with and he wanted to start dating me seriously.
 I knew in my heart he was not “the one” for me but I was so lonely that I didn’t even care.
 I cried out to God with all my heart that night and the Lord put in my heart that if I waited I would meet the man I was to marry within a year; but if I chose to date this guy that I knew wasn’t for me it would set me back two years.
-I grieved and cried and then decided the loneliness was too great.
+I grieved and cried and then decided the loneliness was too great a burden to carry any longer.
 I chose the wrong path.

 Later I found out that my now husband, Rick, moved into the same apartment complex as my neighbor almost exactly one year from the day I prayed.
 Yet because I had strayed from my path I didn’t date Rick until two years from the day I prayed.
 Once again, God was faithful to his word.

 While I was on the wrong path, or what I refer to as this path of destruction I found my “life is a battle” attitude immersed me into an entire different sub-culture.
 Drugs, alcohol, parties, bars, drug dealers, late nights, crazy nights, etc. When I read back over my journal writings of this time period I do not even recognize the person staring back at me through the ink.
-I can’t imagine making the choices that I made and rationalizing them.
-The chaos and the vicious cycles of destruction that are so apparent now were so normal to me and I thrived off of that.
+I can’t imagine making the choices that I made and fathom how in the world I rationalized them!
+The chaos and the vicious cycles of destruction that are so apparent now were so normal to me then – and I thrived off of the adrenaline.

 I had a few true friends and family that prayed for me during this time and persistently stood by me.
 They talked to me, prayed for me, and went out of their way to occupy my time to keep me out of trouble.
-My godmother Pam particularly embraced me and loved me during this time in a way that allowed me to really feel the love of God like I had never experienced.
+My godmother particularly embraced me and loved me during this time in a way that allowed me to experience the love of God and not just read about it.
 I accredit my sobriety today to prayers because it was only God that called me out of that place and only God that gave me strength to make changes.

 Two months later I went for help.
 Yes, two whole months.
-Sometimes when we are ready for change it can take time to implement it and truly realize we have come to the end of ourselves.
-My friend that I previously mentioned as “shunned” referred me to a Christian life coach and one of the biggest things that I remember about when I started meeting with her was that she told me I didn’t have to change.
-She said we would work on real life skills and she would provide me “tools to keep in my life toolbox”, or skills to use on a daily basis to help regulate my emotions and make better choices.
+Sometimes when we are ready for change it can take time to implement it and come to terms with the fact that we have come to the end of ourselves.
+My friend that I previously mentioned as “shunned” referred me to a christian life coach and one of the biggest things that I remember about when I started meeting with her was that she told me I didn’t have to change.
+She said we would work on real life skills and she would provide “tools to keep in my life toolbox”, (or skills) to use on a daily basis to help regulate my emotions and make better choices.
 She explained that because I was self-medicating and not displaying solely addictive behaviors that I would slowly learn to reach for the new tools instead of the drugs, alcohol, etc.

-I have also learned that formulating the wrong mindsets can really set people back and imprison them.
-It doesn’t mean they are bad or that they do not believe or even that they aren’t saved but rather it means they are wounded and are lacking the right set of “tools for life’s toolbox”.
-I don’t judge anyone’s journey or walk because I know that in our own prison of false beliefs our testimony will always lead us to a place of realizing that we need something bigger than ourselves.
-That something is and can only be Jesus.
+But I have learned that formulating the wrong mindsets can set me back and imprison me.
+I don’t judge anyone’s journey or walk because I know that each of us, in our own prison of false beliefs, our testimony will always lead us to a place of realizing that we need something bigger than ourselves.
+That something is and can only be Jesus and the good news he has brought.
 Our testimony is not what God has done for us but rather what God is doing right now in our lives.
-My testimony is new every morning just as His mercy is new every morning!
+My testimony is new every morning just as his mercy is new every morning!